 The artists are recognized for the vibrant and timeless nature of their images.
 The scenes the Highwaymen depict suggest serenity and undisturbed wilderness.
 Beaches, marshes, water birds, and poinciana and palm trees are among the most used imagery.
 The group did not paint landscapes directly, but rather created these scenes from memory and imagination in their backyards, sometimes surrounded by other Highwaymen.

 The paintings show an older Florida as it was when I was a child.Robert Kahn Highwaymen collector

-This resourcefulness and resilience was needed to combat the racism and segregation they faced.
-The artists were barred from showing their works in galleries, art shows, and other venues.
+Their resourcefulness and resilience were needed to combat the racism and segregation they faced.
+The artists were barred from showing their works in galleries, art shows and other venues.
 In response, the group became very creative and persuasive salespeople.
 Most notably, the Highwaymen sold their works on the sides of roadways.
 They would also travel door-to-door and frequented churches and offices.
 Harold Newton was known to sell his paintings on his bicycle along Florida’s famed U.S. Highway 1.
-Buyers included doctors, lawyers, real estate agents, and motel owners.
+Buyers included doctors, lawyers, real estate agents and motel owners.
 The quintessential Florida scenes were also ideal vacation souvenirs because they were inexpensive and relatively easy to transport.
 Highwaymen even bartered paintings for gas to fuel their indispensable automobiles.